JaneliaSciComp/SongExplorer/README.md

 preceded by PCA, in which case you'll need to specify the fraction of coefficients to retain using `PCA fraction`.
 You'll also need to choose which network layer to cluster.
 At this point, choose just the input layer.
-Output are two or three files in the ground-truth directory: "cluster.log" contains any errors, "cluster.npz" contains binary data, and "cluster-pca.pdf" shows the results of the principal components analysis (PCA) if one was performed.
+Output are two or three files in the `Ground Truth` directory: "cluster.log" contains any errors, "cluster.npz" contains binary data, and "cluster-pca.pdf" shows the results of the principal components analysis (PCA) if one was performed.